 Based on stakeholder feedback, DART explored an alignment that placed the tunnel portal north of Swiss Avenue.
 DART prepared a series of concepts to show potential city street grid connections, pedestrian access and future development.
 Plans were developed that show the D2 tracks in the center of Good Latimer Expy and on the west side of Good Latimer Expy.
 Both options have similar opportunities and constraints as indicated above.
-A tunnel portal north of Swiss Avenue however, would not provide the adequate space needed to maintain a station in this area.

 Through several internal staff workshops, DART recognized challenges to the north of Swiss Avenue alignment that would potentially have traffic impacts at major street intersections.
 Moving the wye further north, lessens the length in which to store a train between the proposed junction and the existing junction to the north.
 In this condition, there would be the potential for a train to block major street intersections like Live Oak Street.
-Stakeholders prefer fewer future rail operation impacts to the current street grid like Live Oak Street or southbound Good Latimer Expy.
+Stakeholders prefer fewer future rail operation impacts to the current street grid.